bennylp/saxpy-benchmark/README.md

   - [The OpenCL Programming (free ebook)](https://www.fixstars.com/en/opencl/book/OpenCLProgrammingBook/contents/)
   - [OpenCL Best Practices (PDF)](https://www.cs.cmu.edu/afs/cs/academic/class/15668-s11/www/cuda-doc/OpenCL_Best_Practices_Guide.pdf)

-### Implementation
+### Implementations

 Two implementations are provided, [saxpy_ocl1.cpp](saxpy_ocl1.cpp) and [saxpy_ocl2.cpp](saxpy_ocl2.cpp).
-One is using C++ API, and the other is C API.
-You can see that C++ code is much shorter than the C one.
+One is using OpenCL C++ API (provided by `cl.hpp`), and the other is using the C API (`cl.h` or `OpenCL.h`).
+You can see that C++ code is shorter and easier to use than the C one.
+There is no performance difference between the two as far as I can see.

 ### Installation

+OpenCL consists of two things, the **SDK** and the **drivers**.

+The SDK is basically the `cl.h` or `opencl.h` and its supporting headers, optionally `cl.hpp` for the C++ API, and the library file (`OpenCL.lib` on Windows).

+The drivers are the one that manages the execution of your parallel code (called kernel) in the target device, which can be CPU, GPU, etc.

-If you have installed NVidia CUDA SDK, actually it includes OpenCL SDK in its standard `include` and `lib` directories.
-Unfortunately this only supports NVidia cards, it doesn't support `cpu` target.
+For the SDK, if you have installed NVidia CUDA SDK, actually it includes OpenCL SDK in its standard `include` and `lib` directories (you can see the locations in the [Makefile](Makefile)).
+This OpenCL SDK is ready to use.
+But unless you install other drivers, this will only support NVidia cards.
+It doesn't support `cpu` target.

 For more comprehensive SDK, you can get [Intel SDK for OpenCL](https://software.intel.com/en-us/intel-opencl), which is available for Windows and Linux.
 On Windows, it provides nice integration with Visual Studio, which many will appreciate I'm sure.